rcghpge/pymo/README.md

 - **matplotlib:** For plotting.

 I will be testing and benchmarking more libraries in leveraging Mojo.
-A reminder that this is very much a proof of concept.
+A reminder that this is very much in a proof of concept stage project.

 ### Getting Started
 Check out `examples/` folder for sample scripts demonstrating how to use PyMo with various AI/ML/DL tasks.